Lavar Scott

-Lavar Scott (born September 6, 2003) is an American professional stock car racing driver who competes full-time in the ARCA Menards Series East, driving the No. 6 Chevrolet SS for Rev Racing as well as part-time in the ARCA Menards Series, driving the Nos.
-2 and 6 Chevrolet SS's for Rev Racing.
-He is also a current member of NASCAR's Drive for Diversity program.
+Lavar Stephon Scott (born September 6, 2003) is an American professional stock car racing driver.
+He last competed full-time in the ARCA Menards Series, driving the No. 6 Chevrolet SS for Rev Racing and part-time in the NASCAR Xfinity Series, driving the No. 45 Chevrolet Camaro SS for Alpha Prime Racing.
+He is also a current member of NASCAR's Driver Development Program.

 Racing career

 Early career

 Scott started racing at age five in quarter midget racing cars at Airport Speedway in New Castle, Delaware (near his hometown of Carneys Point Township) alongside his older brother.
 After that, he would start competing in dirt racing events.
 At Penns Grove High School, he competed in wrestling.

 In 2021 and 2022, Scott drove for Rev Racing in legends car racing and late model racing at tracks such as Hickory Motor Speedway.
 He won his first late model race in 2021 at Hickory.
 He competed in two FB Bhon Mikel's Truck Series races in Mexico in 2021 (alongside his Rev Racing/Drive for Diversity teammate Regina Sirvent) and won one of those races.